-Paul Clark was born in Leeds, England, on June 12 1962.
-And it most likely wasn't raining.
+Paul Clark was born in Leeds, England, on June 12 1962, and it was raining.

-He went to Lofthouse Gate County Primary School then Outwood Grange Comprehensive where he met his first synthesizer, a Synthi AKS but wasn't allowed to play with it, and then on to Benton Park Grammar School.
+He went to Lofthouse Gate County Primary School then Outwood Grange Comprehensive where he met his first synthesizer, a Synthi AKS, then on to Benton Park Grammar School.

 After that he studied Advertising Design at Jacob Kramer College Of Art but was booted out after two years for spending too much time at the Leeds College of Music next door.
 After working at Oldham Signs designing Pub Signs for a year he moved to London to work at a music store on Kilburn High Road and joined The Bolshoi as keyboard player in 1985.

 His third keyboard was a Roland Juno 106 plus an Ensoniq Mirage, Roland JX 8P and Akai S 900.